metaljase/SharesGainLossTracker/README.md

 # What is SharesGainLossTracker?
 SharesGainLossTracker is an app that creates a daily breakdown of percentage gains/losses for specified shares, typically shares of stocks you have purchased.
-It can be run as a .NET console app or a .NET WFP app.
+It can be run as a .NET console app or a .NET WPF app.

 # How does SharesGainLossTracker work?
 SharesGainLossTracker will create an Excel file containing a column for each stock specified, and a row for each day containing the gain/loss percentage.